jasonLaster/jasonLaster.github.io/_posts/2015-03-01-devtools-paused.markdown

 categories: js devtools
 ---

+Over the past couple months, I've become increasingly curious about how chrome devtools works.
+In this post, I've tried to convert some of my notes into a question answer format.
+Some of this is probably glorified call stacks and grepping.
+Other parts, I've included simplified code-snippets to capture the gist.

+---

 ### What happens when a breakpoint is hit in DevTools

-The frontend receives a "Debugger.paused" method
+##### The frontend receives a "Debugger.paused" method

-The method contains four params: callFrames, reason, data, hitBreakpoints, asyncStackTrace.
++ The method contains four params: callFrames, reason, data, hitBreakpoints, asyncStackTrace.

-The callFrame has fields: callFrameId, functionName, location, scopeChain, this
++ The callFrame has fields: callFrameId, functionName, location, scopeChain, this

-There are several reasons execution could stop:
+##### There are several reasons execution could stop:
   + XHR, DOM, EventListener, exception, assert, CSPViolation, debugCommand, promiseRejection, AsyncOperation, other
   + When you set a breakpoint in the source panel, the reason is other.
 At this point, the hitBreakpoints field will show the script, line number and column number of the hit breakpoint (e.g. http://localhost:3000/bundle.js:26641:0)

-A sample `callFrame` result looks something like this:
+##### A sample `callFrame` result looks something like this:

 + the `functionName` and `location` are useful for seeing where the execution stopped
 + the `scopeChain` will show the list of closures at that frame (local, closure..., global)